NEW YORK (AP) — Even before the snowstorm hit the Northeast, airlines were already cancelling flights.

-Here are some questions and answers about what the airlines are doing:
+Here are some questions and answers about what the airlines have been doing:

 Q: What are the airlines doing differently?